abilandz/PH8124/Lecture_8/Lecture_8.md

 ) 1>output.log 2>error.log &
 ```

-It is a matter of personal taste which of the two versions is used in practice, but from the **Bash** perspective, they are the same.
 After executing, we see with **jobs -l** the following printout:

 ```bash
 [2]+  7941 Running                 ( echo "Subshell PID: ${BASHPID}"; date; date -q; sleep 10m ) > output.log 2> error.log &
 ```
 This means that the whole composite code inside the subshell now behaves like any other command running in the background.
-Any _stdout_ printout in the body of subshell from any command is redirected with ```1>``` in the file 'output.log', whose content is:
+Any _stdout_ printout from any command in the body of subshell is redirected with ```1>``` in the file 'output.log', whose content is:
 ```bash
 Subshell PID: 7941
 Do 4.
 Jul 07:37:55 CEST 2019
 ```
-On the other hand, any _stderr_ stream within subshell body was redirected with ```2>``` in the separate file 'error.log':
+On the other hand, any _stderr_ stream from any command in the body of subshell was redirected with ```2>``` in the separate file 'error.log':
 ```bash
 date: invalid option -- 'q'
 Try 'date --help' for more information.